YahooArchive/extractify/README.md

 ![alt tag](diagram.png)

-1. `dep4` module in above diagram is determined to be loaded as on-demand and should be stripped from the main bundle `main_app.js`.
+1. `dep4` module in above diagram is determined to be loaded as on-demand and should be stripped from the main bundle `main.js`.
 2. Therefore it will have its own stripped bundle, `lazy_bundle_dep4.js` which will be loaded later.
 3. The stripped bundle will also include the modules what `only` `dep4` depends on.
-In this case `dep5` is only used by `dep4`. `dep1` module, on the other hand, is included in main bundle since it was already used by main_app.js.
+In this case `dep5` is only used by `dep4`.
+On the other hand, `dep1` module is included in `main_app_bundle.js` since it was already used by main.js.
 4. Optionally a map object which holds defer loaded module name and bundle name key value pairs can be injected into main entry or different `.json` config file soft or hard.
 See `bundleMapOption` options below